Chancellor's Award for Advancing Institutional Excellence and Equity

 Purpose of the Award

 The criteria for the award are based on those in the University of California Academic Personnel Manual (APM 210-d) for appointment or promotion of faculty members.
 The policy states: "These contributions to diversity can take a variety of forms including efforts to advance equitable access to education, public service that addresses the needs of California's diverse population, or research in a scholar's area of expertise that highlights inequalities.”
-While nominees will usually be members of the Academic Senate, clinical faculty, teaching faculty, and other long-term faculty may be considered in exceptional circumstances.
+While nominees will usually be members of the Academic Senate, other long-term faculty may be considered in exceptional circumstances.

 Illustrations of demonstrated leadership in these areas may include: